luisdiegogomez/MFEM-Example-11-Writeup/mfem_annotation_template.md

 [lines 190–241](https://github.com/mfem/mfem/blob/master/examples/ex11p.cpp#L190-L241)

-The array `ess_bdr` identifies the boundaries that are Dirichlet.
-The function `MarkExternalBoundaries` takes `ess_bdr` as an input and applies the boundary conditions to all external boundaries.

 As mentioned previously the boundary conditions are homogenous Dirichlet.
-We apply homogeneous Dirichlet boundary conditions on $\partial \Omega$. `ess_br` stores the attributes of the boundary and flags the attributes corresponding to homogenous Dirichlet boundary conditions. `MarkExternalBoundaries` applies the boundary conditions on all external boundaries.
+We apply homogeneous Dirichlet boundary conditions on $\partial \Omega$. `ess_bdr` stores the attributes of the boundary and flags the attributes corresponding to homogenous Dirichlet boundary conditions. `MarkExternalBoundaries` applies the boundary conditions on all external boundaries.

 We set up the parallel bilinear forms on the finite element space for the Laplacian operator and Mass.
 This is created using the class `ParaBilinearForm`: